 (D) Buy-Back Guarantee: Under the 1979 FTC vs. Amway decision, it was stated that Multi-Level Marketing companies are permitted to advance commissions to participants on wholesale purchases intended to be resold or consumed only if there are protectionary provisions in the form of buy-back guarantees, refund policies, retailing requirements, and performance requirements, to which the participants are obligated to adhere.

-(E) Basis For Commissions: The company pays commissions on the basis of Distributors’ and Executive Coordinators’ contractual obligations to comply with Market America’s policies, procedures, rules and regulations.
+(E) Basis For Commissions: The company pays commissions on the basis of UnFranchise Owners’ and Executive Coordinators’ contractual obligations to comply with Market America’s policies, procedures, rules and regulations.
 These provisions are clearly stated repeatedly in all Market America literature and communications.

-(1) The same consumer protection and anti-pyramid statutes apply to the Distributors as well as Market America.
+(1) The same consumer protection and anti-pyramid statutes apply to the UnFranchise Owners as well as Market America.

 (2) The company has gone to great lengths to ensure compliance with the 1979 FTC vs. Amway decision by implementing contractual requirements.
 Therefore, when group refunds are requested, the company must execute the contractual provisions which were entered into by all parties to protect against receiving commissions on undelivered product to the end consumer.

-(F) Refund/Return Process: The company reserves the right to handle refunds or product returns for a group of Distributors leaving the business within the same 90-day period or in concert with each other in the following manner:
+(F) Refund/Return Process: The company reserves the right to handle refunds or product returns for a group of UnFranchise Owners leaving the business within the same 90-day period or in concert with each other in the following manner:

 (1) The company will hold all returns and refunds for a period of 60 days until all adjustments are made.